FusRoDah061/chrono-bot/README.md

 # Chrono.gg Bot

-Script used to automate the daily coin flipping feature on [Chrono.gg](https://www.chrono.gg/).
-Run it as a cron job.
+Program used to automate the daily coin flipping feature on [Chrono.gg](https://www.chrono.gg/).

 ## Requirements

-- Cron
+- Docker

-`.env` properties:
+### Environment properties:

+Set these values within the `create-container` script for your platform (Windows or Linux).

 - `SMTP_HOST`: SMTP host used for sending notification emails (eg. `smtp.gmail.com`).